GOST-UA/lora_device_lib/doc/technical_overview.md

 - The device captures a timestamp at the moment TX completes and calculates the time for RX1_START and RX2_START
 - The device turns on its radio at RX1_START and RX2_START (+/- 20us) to listen for downstream messages
 - RX1_INTERVAL is configured to be between 1 and 16 seconds (in one second increments)
-- RX2_INTERVAL is always 1 greater than RX1_INTERVAL
+- RX2_INTERVAL is always 1 second more than RX1_INTERVAL

 If the event is early, the MAC will need to open the window early which will require more energy.
 If the event is late, the MAC will miss the downstream window.